-I'm starting with this industrial style bookcase from hayneedle.
+I'm starting with this industrial style bookcase.
 It's tall and narrow and fits perfectly against this wall in my living room.
-I particularly light the height as it draws the eye upward creating the illusion of height in the space.
+I particularly like the height as it draws the eye upward creating the illusion of height in the space.

 What You'll Need to Style a Beautiful Bookcase

 - A variety of objects in different shapes, heights and textures.
-Think tall, small, round (orbs) or spikey (urchins or plants)
+Think tall, small, round (orbs) or spiky (urchins or plants)

 - Books (to add height where needed)

 Arranging items in groups of three (or any odd number, even one) will always produce a look that is pleasing to the eye (with 3 being the most pleasing).
 This is a great rule to follow if you're not comfortable with styling but feel free to break the rule sometimes.
 In this instance, I did not necessarily stick with this guideline because the bookcase is so narrow; I chose mostly groupings of 2.

 In your groupings, be sure to always include one taller object and also try to vary the textures and shapes of the objects.
 Height can also be achieved by stacking books and placing objects directly on top.

 For a bookcase like this where there are multiple shelves at different levels, you want to alternate the side with the taller object in order to maintain balance and create symmetry.